teke85/portfolio_project-setup/README.md

 ### Setup

-- Create a repo name **"Portfolio"** in your github account and add README.MD file
+- Create a repo name **"works section"** in your github account and add README.MD file
 - Create a new branch according to the GitHub flow rules.
   - Remember to switch to the new branch :exclamation:
 - git clone your repo into your local repository